Introduction to the Spiral Model

 What Is Spiral Model?

-- Spiral is built upon two models namely Waterfall Model and iterative Model.
+- Spiral is built upon two models, namely Waterfall Model and the iterative model.
 If you don’t know these models, I recommend you to look at those model first.

-- The Spiral model first introduces by Barry Boehm in 1986.
-As we learn this model it evolves accordingly.
+- The Spiral model first introduced by Barry Boehm in 1986.
+As we learn this model, it evolves accordingly.

-- To explain briefly Spiral Model is a Model where after each phase it get tested and errors or mistakes are done by us are get handled.
+- To explain briefly Spiral Model is a Model where after each phase, it gets tested, and errors or mistakes are done by us are get handled.

-- The spiral model is the main part of the SDLC(Software Development Lifecycle Model).
+- It is the main part of the SDLC(Software Development Lifecycle Model).
 Spiral Model is divided into different phases.
 These phases are a small part of software development.

 - At the end of each part, each phase is get tested.
-These phases are not having a fixed count.
+These phases do not have a fixed count.
 It varies from project to project.

 - Each phase of the Spiral Model starts with design objectives and ends with a client review.